strapi/strapi-starter-gatsby-blog/README.md

 npm run develop
 ```

-If you want to change the default environment variables, create a `.env.local` file like this:
+If you want to change the default environment variables, create a `.env` file like this:

 ```sh
 cp .env.example .env